will-iamalpine/EnergyMeter/README.md

 * The team discovered halfway through the second iteration that [Sense](https://sense.com/technology.html), a similar product, currently exists on the market, and thus represents a reduced incentive to commercialize.

 ## Future Work
+Quite a bit of work is needed to bring this to its full potential.
+Here is a roughly prioritized list:
 * Develop concurrent appliance operation functionality.
-This would allow for overlapping signatures, and a more realistic use-case.
+This would allow for overlapping signatures, thus a more realistic use-case
+* Collect 'off' state appliance status, to detect when an appliance is turned off
+* Develop running tally of consumption per device
 * Train on multiple-state appliances (e.g. low, medium, high)
+* Understand how appliance state changes over time (e.g. if it is 'warmed up', certain loads have different startup characteristics)
-* Increase training dataset samples & diversity
+* Increase training dataset samples & diversity, as neural networks need more data to function well
 * Build out greater current capacity.
 Currently limited to 20A & upgrading to a larger scale would require a [burden resistor swap & calibration](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino?redirected=true)
 * Develop two and three-phase monitoring system
 * Convert EmonPi scripts to Python3
+* Add front-end for visualization
+* Implement behavioral change studies
 * Fix MSQTT 'broken pipe' error that results from our having disabled the MSQTT server.
 This means the pi needs restarting occasionally.
 Should be an easy fix.
-* Add front-end for visualization
-* Implement behavioral change studies

 ## Bibliography
 [1] Armel, K. Carrie, et al. "Is disaggregation the holy grail of energy efficiency?
 The case of electricity."
 Energy Policy 52 (2013): 213-234.